webmaster-mitk/git-intern/README.md

 # git-intern
 Intership on Git &amp; Github

+## Example
+Example for the file